 What is GHB?

-Because of its ability to reduce or impair consciousness, it was first used as an anesthetic.
-However, it was abandoned because of its weak pain-killing (analgesic) effects and its tendency to cause seizures [R, R, R].
+It was first used as an anesthetic since it impairs consciousness but was abandoned because of its weak pain-killing (analgesic) effects and its tendency to cause seizures [1, 3, 4].

 The drug later gained popularity as a bodybuilding supplement during the ‘80s and ‘90s due to its reported anabolic (muscle-building) effects.
-It also became a popular recreational drug as its euphoric effects become more widely known [R, R, R, R, R].
+It also started being used as a recreational drug because of its euphoric effects [1, 5, 6, 7, 8].

 GHB occurs naturally in the nervous system and can be found in trace amounts in the brains of humans and other mammals.
-It is produced from glutamate and is the precursor of GABA, a major inhibitory neurotransmitter [R, R].
+It is produced from glutamate and is the precursor of GABA, a major inhibitory neurotransmitter [12, 13].

 GHB is also present in trace amounts in many alcoholic and non-alcoholic drinks, including tonic water and wine.
-However, its levels are so low that it has no significant psychological or physiological effects [R R].
+However, its levels are so low that it has no significant psychological or physiological effects [30, 31].